-In the Understanding of December 23, 2009, Netia and TP SA established that the amount of rates for access to TP SA network within BSA will remain unchanged until December 31, 2012, which is why until this time, the change of methodology of setting fees into its calculation taking account of incurred costs will have no impact on settlement rules between Netia and TP SA due to provision of access BSA lines unbundled according to the rules binding until the date of issue of the President of UKE's decision.
-However, the Management Board is unable to assure that no circumstances will arise in future that could lead to increase of the amount of costs of Netia's use of BSA service.
+In the Understanding of December 23, 2009, Netia and TP SA established that the amount of rates for access to TP SA network within BSA will remain unchanged until December 31, 2012, which is why until this time, the change of methodology of setting fees into its calculation taking account of incurred costs will have no impact on settlement rules between Netia and TP SA due to provision of access BSA lines unbundled according to the rules binding until the date of issue of the respective decision, as well as of the decision comprising the above mentioned eleven municipalities if issued by the President of UKE.
+However, the Management Board is unable to assure that circumstances will not arise in future that could lead to increase of the amount of costs of provision of broadband access service to subscribers to whom they will be provided with use of BSA service.